sh1217sh/Prinics/README.md

 ### Must-have features

- - [ ] Saving a printer's WIFI information
+ - [ ] ~~Saving a printer's WIFI information~~ Apps can request iOS to connect to an WiFi with SSID prefix so no need to implement this feature.
- - [ ] Connecting to the printer whenever needed
+ - [x] Connecting to the printer whenever needed
- - [ ] Selecting a photo from the photo library
+ - [x] Selecting a photo from the photo library
- - [ ] Cut photo into appropriate aspect ratio for printing
+ - [x] Cut photo into appropriate aspect ratio for printing
- - [ ] Printing a photo
+ - [x] Printing a photo

  ### Good to have features